 3 EMDRIA Credits, 3 CEUS

 Live Webinar via Zoom Video Sat.
 Oct.
 17 2020 10am – 1pm EST $75

 GEORGE ABBOTT PhD

 Integrating the MID into Clinical Practice.
 When more complex forms of dissociation are part of the client’s experience, EMDR therapists have often found themselves ‘hitting the wall’ – either there is no treatment progress, or they encounter unexplained abreactions or even destabilize their clients following EMDR sessions.
 We have come to understand that even complex PTSD involves dissociation, and dissociation demands new ways of working to help clients achieve adaptive resolution of their trauma.
 While many advanced workshops offer excellent guidance, including my own, understanding your clients’ dissociative symptoms is critical.
 The Multidimensional Inventory of Dissociation (MID) is a superb tool for developing a much more useful case conceptualization to guide healing work.
+Join Michael D. Coy for a “walk-through” of the MID and integrate it’s use into your EMDR clinical work.
+For clinicians with all levels of training in dissociation.
 6 EMDRIA Credits, 6 CEUS

 Live Webinar via Zoom Video Fri.
 Oct.
 30, 2020 @ 9-4:30 EST $120

 MICHAEL COY, LICSW